For a better PhD in the Biosciences.

 Program shared governance committees are a wonderful way for students to get involved with the program.
 But they haven’t yet delivered on important workplace issues like a living wage for graduate workers, paid leave, or meaningful protections against harassment, which is why we have written this letter.

 Most program’s shared governance committees have graduate students outnumbered, which makes it difficult for us to negotiate over big issues like stipend.
 In addition, shared governance committees only have 2-5 or so graduate workers.
-Our union represents all graduate students, and previous biosciences letters represented 60-75% of the programs!
+Our union represents all graduate students, and past biosciences letters represented 60-75% of the programs!
 We have much more power when we join together.
 Our union gives us a voice we do not otherwise have.

 I like my lab and my program.
 Why should I sign?